wesleyks/pngMessage/README.md

 pngMessage
 ==========

-small program for encoding messages into .png files
+small program for sticking messages into .png files